elliotsayes/gatherchat/Categories.md

 ### 2-User 1-1 Chat

-It would be nice if the player is near another player they could have the ability to filter the chat stream to just that user.
+It would be nice if when players are nearby they could have the ability to filter the chat stream to just those players.
 So when looking at the activity tab, we could have an option to filter stream by the players you are next to.
-For bonus points, you could enable encrypted chat between the participants, or even livestream audio/video.
+You can also allow direct messaging between individual participants, and for bonus points encrypting the messages, or even add livestream audio/video!

 ### 3-Social-like Feed